-Old soul of Martin City’s dining culture offers experienced view of fighting back.
+Old soul of Martin City’s dining culture offers an experienced view of fighting back.

 Mandatory social restrictions, empty streets, and fear of the unknown.
 This is Mike Van Noy’s first pandemic, but it’s not his first rodeo.
 “Like my Dad used to say, you’ve got to take the bitter with the sweet and that’s what this is — the bitter.
 We’re dealing with it.”